 What is the federal system of government (federalism)

 A federal system of government is one in which governmental power exist in the country are shared between a central government that represent the whole country and the component regions or states so that each government is legally and constitutionally independent and autonomous.

 What are the features of Federalism

-Residual powers are reserved to the component region or state.
+- Residual powers are reserved for the component region or state.

-Matters in the exclusive list are reserved to the central government.
+- Matters in the exclusive list are reserved for the central government.

 What are the reasons or circumstances or conditions conducive to the adoption of federalism or factors that give rise to federalism